 Skipper | Best Finish | Next Best Finish |

-With the race results rearranged in best to worst finish order, per A8.1, the tie breaks in Anne’s favor with having an eighth place finish over Emilio’s ninth place finish as his best.
+With the race results rearranged in best to worst finish order, per A8.1, the tie breaks in Sandra’s and Max’s favor with having ninth place finishes over Markis’s tenth place finish as his best.

-Max (Maximiliano Szondi) and Vicky (Vicky4698 Resident) both finished tied with 22 points.
-Rule A8.1 of Appendix A, Scoring, 2021 – 2024 World Sailing Racing Rules of Sailing is used to break this tie:
+As Sandra and Max both have duplicate finishes, Rule A8.2 of Appendix A, Scoring, 2021 – 2024 World Sailing Racing Rules of Sailing is used to break this remaining tie: